navapbc/template-infra/template-only-docs/setup-team-workflow.md

 ## Other Github features

 In Settings > General > Features, enable/disable features that you want for your project.
 For example, turn off the Wiki if your project won't be using it

+## Documenting GitHub settings

+After setting up your project, consider copying this document into your project's `docs/` folder to document your team's settings.
+It could serve as a reference for people on the team that do not have admin access to the GitHub repository as well as explain the rationale behind certain settings.